 Having said that, if you happen to notice bubbles on top of the sauce or mold developing in the inside of the lid, then do not think twice to discard it.

 How Long Tomato Sauce Last If You Refrigerate It?

 To increase the shelf life of the sauce, you can place the opened canned tomato sauce in the freezer using airtight containers or heavy-duty freezer bags.
-This way, you should be able to store the sauce in its best taste for about 3 months or so.
-The containers containing the sauce should be kept continuously frozen at 0 degrees for it to last longer.

 What About Frozen and Thawed Tomato Sauce?

 Defrosted tomato sauce can be used for an additional 3 to 4 days safely.
 If you have used microwave or cold water to thaw it, you should consume it immediately and discard the left-over sauce.
 It is not advisable to store or freeze the sauce again.